bridgethaney/UFO_Sightings_Project/README.md

 #### **Legend: Shapes of UFOs**
    - Each UFO shape is represented by a color symbol on the map
-   - There are 21 shapes featured in the data
+   - There are 21 shapes featured in the data, but only the top three most seen shape types are chosen to be represented in the map
-   - The types of shapes are: Love, Changing, Chevron, Circle, Cone, Cross, Cylinder, Diamond, Disk, Egg, Fireball, Flash, Formation, Light, Other, Oval, Rectangle, Sphere, Teardrop, and Triangle
-   - The three shapes that are represented in the visualizations are circle, light, and triangle.
+   - The three shapes that are represented in the visualizations are circle, light, and triangle

 <img src="img/ufo_shapes_legend.png">

 ## Acknowledgements

 Some code snippets are taken from the UW GEOG 458 Lab 4 assignment by Bo Zhao.
 I am also using some formatting code from Marat Badykov on Stack Overflow to create the three maps.
+Finally, I am using code from cmulders on Github that removes lines between tiles.

 ## References